The company produced motorcycles between 1899 and 1940.

-Victorian era.
 Production began with the building of bicycles and then tricycles assembled from bought-in parts.
-These cycles were well-built and popular, which accounted for the continued success of the firm.
+These cycles were well-built and popular, which strongly contributed to the ongoing success of the firm.

-Edwardian era.
 The earliest range had included a model with an MMC engine hung from the downtube and by this time it had increased to a range of singles in loop frames, with sprung forks and belt final-drive.
 In an attempt to add a passenger, the solo could tow a trailer.
 It was probably most unpleasant, as there would have been fumes and road dirt flung up from the machine itself.
 It was quite likely that the tow-bar would eventually have snapped.
-There was also a forecar and later a sidecar.
+There was also a forecar and later a sidecar, and engines from De Dion and Buchet were employed.
 During this period they also produced machines under the Royal Eagle name.

-1912 Listed in Spennell's directory of Coventry as Cycle Manufacturers.
+In 1912 they were listed in Spennell's directory of Coventry as Cycle Manufacturers, and at that time they also made Eagle cars.

 1916 There was also a model with a 2.5hp JAP engine.